Start:Sydney NSW, Australia

 Finish:Hobart TAS, Australia

-2020 will see the 76th Rolex Sydney to Hobart Race.
-This epic event that starts on Boxing Day in Sydney Harbour.
+Rolex Sydney to Hobart Race starts on Boxing Day in Sydney Harbour.
 It is well known in the yacht racing world as a really tough event where huge seas and strong winds are often a feature and where completing the race is a real achievement.
 It comprises six hundred miles of offshore racing across the Bass Straits to Hobart in Tasmania an Island off the South Coast of Australia.

 Global Yacht Racing offers a full race package that ensures crew train together and has the minimum experience requirement of 500 nautical miles of RORC offshore racing, on the boat entered into the race.
 This results in our teams being not only ready to tackle this unique event but also able to be competitive in their class.